somethingnew-co/prismic/packages/prismic-react/README.md

 # @stnew/prismic-react

-`@stnew/prismic-react` has peerDepenendencies of `react`, `react-dom`.
+`@stnew/prismic-react` has peerDepenendencies of `react` and `react-dom`.
 This package assumes you have a basic React app running and have set up the Prismic client.

 This package exports: